 Neuroepidemiology Research Group

-Our primary research involves the application of epidemiological methods to identify causal risk factors for neurological diseases, and our focus is on the conduction of large prospective investigations into the effects of nutrition, environment, and infectious agents on neurological disease risk, as well as the identification of biomarkers and genetic determinants of neurological disease susceptibility.
-We have been actively working in these areas since 1997, when the National Institute of Neurological Diseases and Stroke funded the documentation of MS and PD among participants in the Nurses’ Health Studies and the Health Professionals Follow-up Study.
+Our primary research focuses on applying epidemiological methods to identify causal risk factors for neurological diseases.
+We conduct large prospective investigations exploring the impact of nutrition, environment, and infectious agents on neurological disease risk.
+Additionally, we aim to identify biomarkers and genetic determinants of susceptibility for these diseases.
+We have been actively working in these areas since 1997, when the National Institute of Neurological Disorders and Stroke funded the documentation of MS and PD among participants in the Nurses’ Health Studies and the Health Professionals Follow-up Study.

-Our research has now been extended to multiple additional cohorts, both nationally and internationally.
-Collectively, these studies constitute a unique resource comprising millions of individuals that we hope will contribute to the discovery of new approaches to the prevention and treatment of these neurological diseases.
+Our research now extends to multiple national and international cohorts.
+Collectively, these studies constitute a unique resource comprising millions of individuals that we hope will contribute to the discovery of novel prevention and treatment strategies for these neurological diseases.

 Contact